sikaeducation/curriculum/courses/201/standards/build-websites/topics/comments/exercises/README.md

   -->
 </div>
 ```
+---

-* Is this a valid HTML comment?
+Is this a valid HTML comment?

 ```html
 <img src="<!-- Image URL goes here-->" />
 ```

-* When should comments be used?
-* When should comments not be used?